maziac/DeZog/documentation/Usage.md

 If you would like to contribute, e.g. by adding a new assembler or adding other remotes/emulators, see "Contribution" [here](https://github.com/maziac/DeZog/blob/master/README.md#contribution).

+## Migration from DeZog 1.5
+If you installed DeZog 1.5 before [here](documentation/Migration.md) are a few tips to migrate to 2.0.

 ## General Usage

 A typical debug session with DeZog looks as follows: